tinyredinc/notes/real_estate/cofund_reif_ts.md

   - Minimum Subscription: $3,000,000.00, or 3,000 Units.
   - 20% deposit is due on Term Sheet signed, starting from Sep 2023
   - 80% remaining balance is due on Jan 31, 2024

-## Investors

-Units will only be available to accredited investors and investors who meet certain exemptions under securities laws.
-Non-Residents of Canada will be excluded from investing in Units.

 ## REIF Structure